osrf-migration/cloudsim-wiki/Installation.md

 1. Linked packages allow you to use local copies of repositories, and are useful for development.

-The `build.bash` script links the cloudsim packages:
+The `link.bash` script links the cloudsim packages:

 1. `bower_create_links` and `npm_create_links` make local copies available to
 be used by others.